-Andrew Miller is a principal with Bose Public Affairs Group.
-Since joining the firm in 2000, Miller has established his reputation in the public affairs industry on a variety of issues with a primary focus in state and local government relations.
+Andrew Miller is the managing principal at Bose Public Affairs Group.
+Since joining the firm in 2000, Andrew has established his reputation in the public affairs industry on a variety of issues with a primary focus in state and local government relations.
 His areas of expertise include direct lobbying, stakeholder engagement, community involvement, strategic planning, and political action committee management.

 Honors / Awards

-Miller serves on the board of the Indiana Fiscal Policy Institute.
-He is also a member of the Program and Planning Committee for Junior Achievement of Central Indiana, Governmental Affairs Society of Indiana, The Advocacy Group and the Frostburg State University Alumni Association.
+Andrew serves on the executive committee for the Indiana Fiscal Policy Institute.
+He is also serves on the boards of Junior Achievement of Central Indiana, the Governmental Affairs Society of Indiana and the Public Affairs Council.
+He is a member of the Frostburg State University Alumni Association and volunteers with Best Buddies, Gigi’s Playhouse and the Indiana Coalition Against Domestic Violence.
 He often serves as a speaker for numerous organizations, including the Public Affairs Council.